glynnallen1704/calamari/README.md

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

+## Prerequisites
+Ensure you have node installed on your local environment.

+sudo npm install grunt
+<br>sudo npm install bower

 ## Build & development

 Run `grunt` for building and `grunt serve` for preview.